Drug use, alcohol and smoking

 What's in the bulletin?

-- In the UK as a whole, alcohol-related death rates have fallen since peaking in 2008, but the rate in 2014 is still higher than that observed in 1994
+- For the UK as a whole, alcohol-related death rates have not changed in recent years, but the rate in 2015 is still higher than that observed in 1994.

-- The majority of alcohol-related deaths (65%) in the UK in 2014 were among males
+- The majority of alcohol-related deaths (65%) in the UK in 2015 were among males.

 Datasets related to Drug use, alcohol and smoking